 Open the Basic Settings &gt; Port dialog.
 The dialog displays the settings for the individual ports.
-You link a Link Aggregation interface in the Switching &gt; L2-Redundancy &gt; Link Aggregation dialog. □ In the table row for interface 1/2, Track name column, select from the drop-down list the if- 1 tracking object item. $\Box$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button. □ Open the Advanced > Tracking > Applications dialog to display which applications are linked to the tracking objects. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode.
+You link a Link Aggregation interface in the Switching &gt; L2-Redundancy &gt; Link Aggregation dialog.
+In the table row for interface 1/2, Track name column, select from the drop-down list the if- 1 tracking object item.
+Apply the settings temporarily.
+To do this, click the ✓ button.
+Open the Advanced &gt; Tracking &gt; Applications dialog to display which applications are linked to the tracking objects. enableTo change to the Privileged EXEC mode.configureTo change to the Configuration mode.

-To change to the interface configuration mode of interface 1/2.
+To change to the Interface Configuration mode of interface 1/2.

-track if-st atus add if -1 To link the tracking object if-1 to interface 1/2. show track application To verify the status of the applications. Туре Track-Id App-Name App-Object-Name interface 1 IntfState 1/1 if-1 save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.
+track if-status add if-1 -1 To link the tracking object if-1 to interface 1/2. show track application To check the status of the applications. Туре Track-Id App-Name App-Object-Name interface 1 IntfState 1/1 if-1 save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.